Accessing Cost and Usage Reports

-A usage report is a comma-separate value (CSV) file that is generated daily and stored in an Object Storage bucket.
-This topic describes how to access usage reports.
+Cost and usage reports are comma-separated value (CSV) files that are generated daily and stored in an Object Storage bucket.
+This topic describes how to access these reports.

 Required IAM Policy